gaurav210233/simple-hyprland/docs/useful_utilities.md

 ##### Configuration
 Customize the appearance and behavior of the status bar by modifying the following files:
-1. `~/.config/waybar/config.jsonc` - tFormat and structure the bar.
+1. `~/.config/waybar/config.jsonc` - Format and structure the bar.
 2. `~/.config/waybar/style.css` - Style and theme the bar.

 It will use some default configuration, you can copy my configuration files: